 The program advisor, in consultation with the appropriate Chair or Dean may restrict the number of courses that the student can then register for in the following term.
 Students should be advised to contact appropriate academic support services at Yukon College for support and/or academic assistance.
-Students who achieve a single term GPA of at least 2.0 in the courses in which they are registered in each of the following terms with no failing grades will be allowed to continue in their studies, but will remain on academic probation as long as their overall GPA falls below 2.0.
+Students who achieve a single term GPA of at least 2.0 in the courses in which they are registered in each of the following terms will be allowed to continue in their studies.
 Students will be removed from probation when their overall GPA is 2.0 or above.

-5.10.iii A student on academic probation who achieves a grade point average (GPA) of less than 2.00 in any term of study while they are on probation, or fail any courses while they are on probation will normally be suspended and not considered for registration for a period of at least one full term.
+A full-time student on academic probation who achieves a grade point average (GPA) of less than 2.00 in any term of study while they are on probation will be dismissed and not considered for registration for a period of at least one full term.
 Upon re-registration, the student will be placed on probation and will remain on probation as long as their overall GPA falls at or below 2.0.
-A student who has re-registered after being suspended will come off of academic probation when their overall GPA falls above 2.0.
+A student who has re-registered after being dismissed will come off of academic probation when their overall GPA is above 2.0.

-A student does not need to re-apply to return after suspension.
-A student who returns after suspension and achieves a grade point average (GPA) of less than 2.00 in any following term will normally be terminated and not considered for readmission for at least one academic year.
-The student must apply for readmission to the College following termination.
+A student does not need to re-apply to return after a single term dismissal.
+A student who returns after dismissal and achieves a grade point average (GPA) of less than 2.00 in any following terms will be terminated and not considered for readmission for at least one academic year.
+The student must apply for readmission to the College following this termination.
 If re-admitted, the student will remain on academic probation as outlined above.

-5.11 Probation - Pass/Fail and Mastery Programs
+5.10 Probation - Pass/Fail Programs